moonspore/examples/setup.md

 );

 ```
+5. Pressed the "Request Proof" button on Bob's agent next to the "Private Wallet Alice" connection
+6. A proof request is created and sent to Alice's agent
+7. An error occurs on Alice's agent

 This is where the expected functionality fails.
 Everything up until this point has worked flawlessly.
-It is only when trying to create the proof presentation that an error occurs.
+It is only when trying to create the proof presentation from Alice's agent that an error occurs.

 The error in question reads as follows:
 ```